BYD Sealion 7 Review 2025: Price, specs & boot space

 Space and practicality: BYD Sealion 7 boot space

 With a height of 1,620, the Sealion 7 is a decent 160mm higher than the Seal, so it should feel much roomier inside.
 You also get a lot more boot space at 520 litres, compared to 400 litres in the Seal.
 Fold the rear seats flat, and there's a healthy 1,789 litres to play with.
-That's pretty good, but as with the Seal, the boot opening does look a bit tight.
+That's pretty good, but as with the Seal, the boot opening is a bit tight.

 On paper, it might sound like the Sealion 7 is dwarfed by the Tesla Model Y, which has an official figure of 854 litres (2,041 with the rear seats folded), but we should point out that Tesla's number is based on loading the boot all the way to the car's ceiling.
 The Volkswagen ID.5 probably makes for a more useful comparison - in that car, you get a 549-litre load space which can expand to 1,561 litres with the rear seats folded.